Bounds for Rayleigh-B\'enard convection between free-slip boundaries with an imposed heat flux: An explicit bound

-(No positive roots exist if $R \leq 4 A^4 \approx 43.92$, but we are only interested in $\R\geq 120$ because conduction is globally stable otherwise).
+(No positive roots exist if $R \leq 4 A^4 \approx 43.92$, but we are only interested in $\R\geq 120$ because conduction is globally asymptotically stable otherwise.
+It can also be checked that this stationary point is a maximum; the algebra is straightforward but lengthy and uninteresting, so we do not report it for brevity).
 In particular, when {\R} tends to infinity~\eqref{e:xieqn} admits an asymptotic solution of the form $a = a_1\R^{-1/3} + O(\R^{-2/3})$.
 Substituting this expansion into~\eqref{e:xieqn} and solving for the leading order terms gives $a_1 = A^{4/3}/4$.
 We then set $b=1+a$ and $a=a_1 \R^{-1/3}$ in~\eqref{e:Lopt2}, simplify, and estimate

 Note that this bound is sharp as $\R\to\infty$.
 Consequently,